Things to do in Brussels, BelgiumMAP

 The city centre can be roughly divided into two: the upper and lower towns.
 The lower town's principal draw is the Grand Place or town square, bordered by stunning guildhouses and the town hall.
 Surrounding the square are high-end shops, eateries galore, the famous Manneken Pis (the symbol of Belgium) and the Galeries St-Hubert (a grand covered shopping arcade).

 The upper town, to the east, is home to the city's parks, palaces and museums.
 Start at the Parc de Bruxelles, around which are clustered the Palais de la Nation (Belgium's parliament), the Palais Royal (the official residence of Belgium's monarchy), the Fine Arts Museum, and, slightly further afield, the Cathedral Sts Michel et Gudule.
 Continue east to find, first, the Parc Leopold (offering great views to the European Parliament building) and Parc du Cinquentaire (housing historical, military and automobile museums).

 It is Brussels' town square, originally used in the 11th century for open air markets, and now surrounded on each side by ornate Flemish Baroque architecture dating from the 15th to 17th centuries.

 The square measures 68 x 110 metres and was awarded UNESCO world heritage status in 1998.
 A 1,800 square metre flower carpet, containing around 600,000 flowers, is laid in the square every two years (pictured).
-The next carpet will be laid between 16-19 August 2018.
+The next carpet will be laid between 13 to 16 August 2020.

 The Hotel de Ville, pictured at night, is the most impressive building.
 Adorned with 137 statues, the town hall's spire, built by Jan van Ruysbroeck in 1449, stands 96 metres high and is slightly crooked!
 At its apex is a statue of Saint Michael slaying a demon.